Azure/Mission-Critical-Online/docs/reference-implementation/DeployAndTest-Testing-FailureInjection.md

 ### Key Vault

 When access to Key Vault was blocked on a firewall level, the most direct impact it has is that no new pods can be spawned.
 The Key Vault CSI driver used to fetch secrets on pod startup cannot perform its tasks and thus prevents the pod from starting.
-Corresponding error messages can be observed using `kubectl describe po GameService-deploy-my-new-pod -n workload`.
+Corresponding error messages can be observed using `kubectl describe po CatalogService-deploy-my-new-pod -n workload`.

 Existing pods will continue to work, although the same error message as above can be observed - this is caused by results from the periodic update check on secrets.